Generative Networks

 Setting `pad_token_id` to `eos_token_id`:50256 for open-end generation.

-It's the holidays so I'm going to enjoy playing in there."
+It's the holidays so I'm going to enjoy this," he says.

 We can try the same code with a different seed value, and it would give a very different output.